Frequently Asked Questions

 A: You may bring virtually any kind of computer to campus.
 Brands are not important.
-If you wish to connect to the campus network, you will want to make sure that you have a PC with Windows Vista, 7, or 8 or a Macintosh with OS X. Our technicians are more familiar with supporting Windows PCs so service may be slightly faster for students with Windows-related issues.
+If you wish to connect to the campus network, you will want to make sure that you have a PC with Windows 7, 8, or 10 or a Macintosh with OS X. Our technicians are more familiar with supporting Windows PCs so service may be slightly faster for students with Windows-related issues.

 Information Technology Services